Last Updated on

 So that’s why it’s average CPC is only $2.00 – it’s vaguer and harder to monetize.

-How to find this type of keyword for your blog: Use an SEO tool like Ahrefs and filter the results.
+How to find this type of keyword for your blog: Use a tool like Ahrefs and filter the results.
 Set the monthly search volume filter to a minimum of 20,000 and the Keyword Difficulty filter to a maximum of 75.

 What these keywords are good for: These keywords should make up 5-10 pillar blog posts that you put a lot of time and effort into.
 While these high volume keywords won’t generate immediate revenue, they bring in a ton of traffic to your blog and can increase the size of your email list.

 3. Summing Up Keyword Research

 A blog needs a mix of both super high-volume/high competition and medium volume, low competition keywords.